neeraj645/Guessing-Game/README.md

 # Guessing-Game
-Creating a web page using html and CSS Frontend and for Backend Python using Flask Framework.
+This game is Created using html and CSS Frontend and for Backend Python using Flask micro framework.